 Experimental site

-An experiment was conducted during the year 2020-21 and 2021-22atHorticultural Research Farm, B. A. College of Agriculture, A.A.U., Anand, Gujarat and geographically at 22o35' North latitude and 72o56' East longitude with an altitude of about 45.1 m above the mean sea level.
+An experiment on was conducted at Horticultural Research Farm, B. A. College of Agriculture, A.A.U., Anand, Gujarat during the year 2020-21 and 2021-22.
+It is situated geographically at 22o35' North latitude and 72o56' East longitude with an altitude of about 45.1 m above the mean sea level.
 The climate of middle Gujarat zone is semi-arid and subtropical type.
 October to May is sunny months generally receiving an average of eight hours sunshine per day.
 Temperature during hot weather commences by end of February and ends by about middle of June.
 Winter sets in the middle of October and continues till the end of February.
 Generally, monsoon starts from second fortnight of June and retreats by middle of September with an annual rainfall of 860 mm.
 The soil of the experimental site was loamy sand, locally known as “Goradu”

 Experimental design and treatments

 The experimental design was RBD with factorial concept with three replications.
 The recommended dose of FYM @ 15 t/ha and 200:100:100 NPK kg/ha were applied.
-Full dose of FYM along with 50% N, 100% P and K at the time of and remaining 50% N at one month after transplanting.
-All observations regarding growth and yield parameters of marigold were recorded.
+Full dose of FYM along with 50% N, 100% P and K was applied at the time of and remaining 50% N at one month after transplanting.
+All observations regarding growth, flowering and yield parameters of marigold were recorded.

 Treatment details are as under: